trainJapan/AUTOHOTKEY-V1-ZUIKI-MASCON-SCRIPT-FOR-TRAIN-SIMULATORS/README.md

 ● Ensure all other joysticks and gamepads are disconnected from your PC

+● This script sends keys globally, ensure correct window has focus

 ● Change the "JoystickNumber" in the .ini file until the script can detect your ZUIKI.
 Try the suggested numbers first, starting with 1

 ● Verify that controls are configured correctly for your game, and that your emulator accepts keyboard inputs.
 Try disabling all other forms of input like SDL Input, XInput or DInput